and the Indian Ocean Islands

 - January to March are dry and hot

-- Even in rainy season (April, May and November) it does not rain all day
+- Even in rainy season (April, May, Nov) it doesn’t rain all day

 - The rain reduces humidity

-- The main rains occur in April and May and some lodges and hotels close
+- The main rains come in April /May and some lodges close

 - There are shorter rains In November and early December